pwintz/dryer-lint/README.md

             "fix": "banana",
             // "severity" (optional) is a string that must contain one of these values: "Hint", "Information", "Warning", or "Error".
 The default is "Warning".
             "severity": "'Hint', 'Information', 'Warning', or 'Error'",
             // "maxLines" (optional) is a positive integer that sets the max number of lines that the pattern is checked against at one time.
-The default is 1 for `replace` fixes, and 0 for `reorder` fixes.
+The default is 1 for `replace` fixes.
             "maxLines": 2,
             // "caseInsensitive" (optional) is a boolean value that sets whether the regular expression uses the case insensitive flag "i".
 Default is false.
             "caseInsensitive": true